 With QTI compliance, a product’s implementation and interpretation of the QTI standard are often untested.
 If you assume interoperability because of the mention of QTI, you might be disappointed.
-Subsequently, when untested implementations of QTI-compliant products fail, it gives “interoperability” and standards like QTI a bad name.
+Subsequently, when these untested implementations of QTI-compliant products fail, it gives “interoperability” and standards like QTI a bad name.